angel-dart/angel/README.md

 I needed something like Express.js's `body-parser` module, so I made it here.
 It fully supports JSON requests. x-www-form-urlencoded fully supported, as well as query strings.
 You can also include arrays in your query, in the same way you would for a PHP application.
-File upload support will also be present by the production 1.0.0 release.
+Full file upload support will also be present by the production 1.0.0 release.

 A benefit of this is that primitive types are automatically deserialized correctly.
 As in, if you have a `hello=1.5` request, then
 `body['hello']` will equal `1.5` and not `'1.5'`.
 A very semantic difference, yes, but it relieves stress in my head.